 It enables you, as the trader, to open a trade of a larger size with a smaller amount of invested capital.
 Leverage is presented in the form of a multiplier that shows how much more than the invested amount a position is worth.

-Liquidity provider relationships, fostered by our strategic partner, FXPIG, allows us to offer our clients access to 1:50 leverage when trading non-deliverable OTC digital assets, either via our browser based platform or through an API or FIX connectivity.
-Leverage on our matching engine will be capped at 1:10 initially when trading using borrowed margin by way of our give and take lending platform.
+Liquidity provider relationships, fostered by our strategic partners, allow us to offer our clients access to 1:5 leverage when trading non-deliverable OTC digital assets, either via our browser-based platform or through API connectivity.
+Leverage on our matching engine will be capped at 1:3 initially when trading using borrowed margin by way of our give and take the lending platform.

-Higher leverage will be made available to clients with a proven track record of low risk operations on a case by case basis.
-Via our partnership with FXPIG, CoinMetro intends to offer FIX and API access to our exchange by way of a Prime of Prime model where FXPIG is the margin/credit provider.
-This will give individual and institutional traders access to exchange grade liquidity, spreads, and execution quality, paired with CFD like available leverage.
+Higher leverage will be made available to clients in the future with a proven track record of low-risk operations on a case-by-case basis.
+Via our partnerships, Coinmetro intends to offer FIX and API access to our exchange by way of a Prime of Prime model where FXPIG is the margin/credit provider.
+This will give individual and institutional traders access to exchange grade liquidity, spreads, and execution quality, paired with CFD-like available leverage.